The Two RV Gypsies: Full-Time RVers

 Saluda Welcome sign a painted horse statue

 The main street of Saluda is a hub of newly formed restaurants and art galleries.
 There are many winding roads near Saluda that tourists and cyclist enjoy.
-The nearby Green River includes some of the most challenging whitewater in the eastern US and is a host to the annual Green River Games kayak race the first weekend in November.
+The nearby Green River includes some of the most challenging whitewater in the eastern United States and is a host to the annual Green River Games kayak race the first weekend in November.

 Saluda Historic District Sign